NBISweden/IgDiscover-legacy/doc/manual-installation.rst

 The dependencies are: MUSCLE, FastQC, VSEARCH, IgBLAST, PEAR, and -- optionally -- flash.

-1. Install Python 3.
+1. Install Python 3.5 or newer.
 It most likely is already installed on your system, but in Debian/Ubuntu, you can get it with ::

 	sudo apt-get install python3